alnutile/alnutile.github.io/content/posts/ci_cd_part_one/index.md

     name: "CI - GitHub Actions and Laravel (Part 1 of 3)"
     weight: -270
 tags: [laravel, ci, cd, accelerate, devops]
-draft: true
+draft: false
 ---

 > The point is GitHub Actions should be revolutionizing your team's workflows; if it is not, you are missing something important.

-This first post part one of three.
-I will cover the following subjects in this series.
+This first post is part one of three.
+In this series I will cover the following topics.

 - PT 1 CI - Simple Continuous Integration using GitHub Actions
 - PT 2 CD - Simple Continuous Deployment using GitHub Actions
 - PT 3 Security - Shifting Left on Security

-Please keep in mind that I share the repository and code below that it is not an end product and will evolve.
+Please keep in mind that the repository and code below I am sharing is not an end product and will evolve.
+The "Links" section below will have many of the links needed.

-If I do not get any interest in this post, I will not do PT 2 or PT 2 as I try to Build Measure Learn [^bml] with writing these articles.
+If I do not get any interest in this post, I will not do PT 2 or PT 2 as I try to use Build Measure Learn [^bml] with writing these articles. **¯\_(ツ)\_/¯**

 By the end of this post, you will easily be able to add CI to your open-source project, independent private project, team project, or even, dare I say, "enterprise" project. ( more on that later 🤔)

-I will reference material in numerous books and research papers you can see [here](https://alfrednutile.info/posts/sod/)
+I will reference material in numerous books and research papers you can see many of them [here](https://alfrednutile.info/posts/sod/)

 ### Continuous Delivery Book

 > The commit stage begins with a change to the state of the project—that is, a commit to the version control system.
 It ends with either a report of failure or, if successful, a collection of binary artifacts and deployable assemblies to be used in subsequent test and release stages, as well as reports on the state of the application.
 Ideally, a commit stage should take less than five minutes to run, and certainly no more than ten.
 Humble, Jez; Farley, David.
 Continuous Delivery: Reliable Software Releases through Build, Test, and Deployment Automation [^cont]

-This book is the why behind this article.
+This book is the **"why"** behind this article.
 You can not deliver quality code without a CI system that embraces automation and tooling to vet code quickly.
 To that end the company paying for this code can not succeed either with out this level of thinking.

 > Those who excel at delivering profitability, productivity, and customer satisfaction survive.
 Anything less than excellence leads to failure. pg 32 [^sod]